Frequently asked questions (FAQs)

 Is the programme fully accessible?

-(See also Distance-learning Students.)
+(See also Distance-learning.)

 • Yes, the programme is accessibility compliant.